 The warehousing industry is becoming increasingly aware of sustainability and environmental impact.
-The logistics side of the supply chain has attracted most attention, with estimates suggesting it creates between 5.5 and 13% of global greenhouse gas production.
+The logistics side of the supply chain has attracted the most attention, with estimates suggesting it creates between 5.5 and 13% of global greenhouse gas production.
 However, today's high-tech warehouses come under scrutiny too: carbon emissions from material handling in warehouses and sorting facilities account for 13% of overall supply chain emissions.

 Figures like these are a frightening wake-up call, and the industry is also under increasing pressure from consumer demand to be greener.
 There's also a sense that we would all like to leave "something better" behind for our children.
 So how can we contribute in a positive way?

 Read on to explore 5 warehouse sustainability ideas for your warehouse operations and forklift fleet.